 Interesting to find a Wurzels single pressed using a second master - either the first master was faulty or sales were higher than expected.

 Very rare example of this single - it having a solid centre instead of the commonly found 4-spoke version.
 All other details on the vinyl and label are as per previous examples.
 The only other solid-centre Wurzels' EMI single from this period found thus far is EMI2686 'One For The Bristol City'.
-Many thanks to Peter May for supplying this example for inclusion on this page.

 'A' Side Matrix: EMI 2568 A-1 1 AH

 'B' Side Matrix: EMI 2568 B-1 1 AL